 When initially applying for your HGV license you will need to complete the medical, every 5 years thereafter you will need to sign a declaration to state you are still medically fit to drive a HGV.
 When you turn 45 this changes to completing a medical exam every 5 years and every year after you turn 65.

-If it has been over 5 years since your last medical and you are over 45 you need to arrange your medical urgently.
+If it has been over 5 years since your last medical you need an HGV medical renewal, and if you are over 45 you need to arrange your medical urgently.
 Even more urgently if you are over 65 and it’s been over a year since your last exam.
 There should be an expiry date on certificate/license/paperwork.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.